tshepang/blog/content/Sony Vaio Pro 13 (SVP13212SGBI).md

     user    11m1.544s
     sys     0m38.260s

-So the machine still doesn\'t compare with my work machine, a \~2 year-old desktop.
+So the machine still doesn't compare with my work machine, a ~2 year-old desktop.
 It is faster than my old laptop as expected, and comparable to the DigitalOcean VPS, no surprises there.
-The storage is a lot faster though\...
-I\'ve seen sustained read speeds of \~500MB/s.
+The storage is a lot faster though...
+I've seen sustained read speeds of ~500MB/s.

 Issues
 ======